Bourbon for Good: The Maker’s Mark B Corp Journey

 Being a big company doesn't preclude an enterprise from also being a family business.
 For Rob Samuels, managing director of Maker's Mark Distillery, being the grandson of the brand's founders, and the eighth generation of his family to make whiskey in Kentucky, means bourbon is in his blood.

-And while Maker’s Mark is now part of the larger Beam Suntory group, this deep-rooted family legacy coincides with Maker’s Mark incorporating the environment into the brand’s DNA.
+And while Maker's Mark is now part of the larger Suntory Global Spirits group, this deep-rooted family legacy coincides with Maker's Mark incorporating the environment into the brand's DNA.

 When Samuels' grandparents first purchased property for Maker's Mark around 70 years ago, “the reason they chose the site was because of nature,” he says.
 In particular, the property has its own water source.